f5devcentral/f5-big-iq/README.md

 ![postman_collection_runner_passed](./images/postman_collection_runner_passed.png)

-7. Log in to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES > AS3 Templates** and verify that the AS3 templates you imported are listed.
+7. Log in to your primary BIG-IQ device and navigate to **Applications > APPLICATION TEMPLATES** and verify that the templates you imported are listed under **AS3 Templates**.

 ![bigiq_as3_templates_ui](./images/bigiq_as3_templates_ui.png)

-**Note:** Before you can use a AS3 template, it must be Published (read-only).
+**Note:** Before you can use an AS3 template, it must be Published (read-only).

-8. For more information on how to use the AS3 template to deploy an AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)
+8. For more information on how to use an AS3 template to deploy an AS3 Application using the BIG-IQ, see [BIG-IQ documentation](https://support.f5.com/csp/knowledge-center/software/BIG-IQ?module=BIG-IQ%20Centralized%20Management&version=7.0.0)

 Support
 -------